DHK-Tn/fuzzdom/README.md

 # StgData
-FUZZDOM a automate bash tool For Searching and scanning alive domains
+FUZZDOM is an automate bash tool For Searching and scanning alive domains

 <h1 align="center">FUZZDOM</h1>
 <p align="center">An open-source I.G tool for Linux and windows </p><br>